leishiao/leishiao.github.io/JCP/CHAPTER 4  Building Blocks.md

 Blocking queues also provide an *offer* method, which returns a failure status value if the item cannot be enqueued.
 This enables you create more flexible policies for dealing with overload, such as reducing the number of producer threads.41

 > Bounded queues are a powerful resource management tool for building reliable applications: they make you program more robust to overload by throttling activities that threaten to produce more work than can be handled.

+It is tempting to assume that the consumers will always keep up, so that you need not place any bounds on the size of work queues, but this is a prescription for rearchitecting your system later.
+Build resource management into your design early using blocking queues, it is a lot easier to do this up front than to retrofit it later.

+The class library contains several implementations of BlockingQueue. **LinkedBlockingQueue** and **ArrayBlockingQueue** are FIFO queues. **PriorityBlockingQueue** is a priority-ordered queue, it is useful when you want to process elements other than FIFO.

+**SynchronousQueue**, is not really a queue at all, it maintains no storage space for queued elements.
+Instead, it maintains a list of threads waiting to enqueue or dequeue an element.
+Since a SynchronousQueue has no storage capacity, *take* and *put* will block unless another thread is already waiting to participate in the handoff.

+#### 5.3.2 Serial thread confinement

+For mutable objects, producer-consumer designs and blocking queues  facilitate *serial thread confinement* for handing off ownership of objects from producers to consumers.

+Object pools exploit serial thread confinement, 'lending' an object to the requesting thread, the ownership can be transferred from thread to thread.

+One could also use other publication mechanisms for transferring the ownership of a mutable object, it is necessary to ensure that only one thread receives the object being handed off.
+BlockingQueue makes this easy; with a little more work, it could also done with the atomic *remove* method of ConcurrentMap or the *compareAndSet* method of AtomicReference.

+#### 5.3.3 Deques and work stealing